The Architecture of Agency Volume 6 The Fork and the Merge

 Decentralization requires an external anchor: a resource that no political decree can alter, so that authority over the ledger rests on something outside anyone’s jurisdiction.
 Energy is such a resource.
 A joule is a joule in every legal system on Earth; no legislature can inflate it, freeze it, or reassign it.
 This is the same anchor that makes the substrate itself ungovernable by design — regulators can harass the people at the edges, but they cannot repeal thermodynamics.

 Capital is not such a resource.
 Capital is a social relation — ledger entries, claims, and titles that exist by institutional recognition and are enforceable, seizable, and taxable by states.
 A consensus mechanism that treats wealth as its source of truth therefore absorbs every constraint society imposes on wealth: regulation, taxation, sanctions, surveillance, compliance.
 It does not escape the political system; it imports it, and consensus becomes a shareholders’ regime with a shareholders’ relationship to the authorities.
 A proof-of-stake chain is not a neutral substrate.
-It is a financial network wearing decentralization as a costume.
+It is a financial network presented as decentralized.

 The Verdict